juliosong/blog/_posts/2019-09-05-category-theory-notes-9.md

 <a id="leftright"></a>Apparently **the inventors of the terms "left/right inverse" have used the syntactic reference point,** as is the case with most left/right terms in category theory (e.g., left/right-cancelable, left/right adjoint), but since this choice is more arbitrary than principled, and considering syntactic thinking is much less intuitive than diagrammatic thinking in category theory, it makes the two half-inverse concepts harder to grasp than necessary for beginners.

 ## 2. I didn't know why the terms _section_ and _retraction_ had been chosen
 And I still don't know why today.
 The terms may well have been borrowed from other mathematical areas, but without a note on their etymology few nonmathematician learners can see the motivation for choosing these names.
-In my case I had to memorize them by rote, and the diagrammatic visualization helped a lot---I just associated section with the left-hand arrow and retraction with the right-hand arrow:
+In my case I had to memorize them by rote, and the diagrammatic visualization helped a lot---I just associated section with the left-hand arrow and retraction with the right-hand arrow in the diagram

 ![an illustration of section and retraction](/assets/images/sec-retrac.png)